 A vote will be taken to decide whether the men shall accept the offer of a continuance of the nine-hour day with a 5 per cent increase of wages or strike.
-About 10,000 men are involved
+About 10,000 men are involved pole which Commander Robert E. Peary has planned for this summer.

 Money Needed For North Pole Dash.
-Lack of money-about \$60,000-to finance the expedition may mean the abandonment of the dash to the North pole which Commander Robert E. Peary has planned for this summer.
-The Peary Arctic club, of which
+Lack of money-about \$60,000-to finance the expedition may mean the abandonment of the dash to the North